HIV Testing Singapore

 What is the HIV window period?

-During this period, a person can have HIV and be highly infectious but still may test HIV negative.
+During this period, a person can have the HIV infection and be highly infectious but still may test HIV negative.
 On most occasions, the HIV window period is 3 months.
 However, in some instances, it can be even longer.

-If the HIV test is carried out within the window period, you are highly encouraged to repeat the test, possibly 3 months after exposure.
+If the HIV screening is carried out within the window period, you are highly encouraged to repeat the test, possibly 3 months after exposure.
 This is because there is a chance the initial results may not be accurate.

 So, what are the various types of HIV testing?